gvwilson/thirdbit/src/ideas/nwit.md

 1. Madugalla et al 2024: "Engineering Adaptive Information Graphics for Disabled Communities: A Case Study with Public Space Indoor Maps" <https://arxiv.org/abs/2401.05659> "Our research [develops] a framework that generates adaptive and accessible information graphics for multiple disabilities.
 Uniquely, the approach also serves people with multiple simultaneous disabilities…people with low vision, colour blindness, dyslexia and mobility impairment."

 1. Wang & Lopez Moreno 2024: "Version Control of Speaker Recognition Systems" <https://arxiv.org/abs/2007.12069> This paper discusses the practical engineering challenges of version control of models and user profiles based on strategies for speaker recognition systems at Google.
 These strategies are categorized into device-side deployment, server-side deployment, and hybrid deployment and compared using SpeakerVerSim, a Python simulation framework.

-1. Peng et al: "Less is More?
-An Empirical Study on Configuration Issues in Python PyPI Ecosystem" <https://arxiv.org/abs/2310.12598> "To evaluate the effectiveness o current automatic dependency inference approaches, we build a benchmark[…]identify 15 kinds of configuration issues and find that 183,864 library releases suffer from potential configuration issues.
-Remarkably, 68% of these issues can only be detected via the source-level check."

 1. Cheong et al: "Ethical Considerations Towards Protestware" <https://arxiv.org/abs/2306.10019> "Using different frameworks commonly used in AI ethics, we illustrate how an open-source maintainer's decision to protest is influenced by different stakeholders (viz., their membership in the OSS community, their personal views, financial motivations, social status, and moral viewpoints), making protestware a multifaceted and intricate matter."